-The Company did not have any customers that contributed 10% or more of total revenue in either of the three-month periods ended March 31, 2023 or 2022.
+The Company did not have any customers that contributed 10% or more of total revenue in any of the three- or nine-month periods ended September 30, 2023 or 2022.

-The Company did not have any customers that accounted for 10% or more of the Company's accounts receivable balance, at either March 31, 2023 or December 31, 2022.
+The Company did not have any customers that accounted for 10% or more of the Company's accounts receivable balance at either September 30, 2023 or December 31, 2022.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral on accounts receivable.
 The Company maintains an allowance for doubtful accounts and historical losses have been within management's expectations.